Charlie Strong: Jacksonville Jaguars

 On February 11, 2021, Strong was hired by the Jacksonville Jaguars as their assistant to the head coach and inside linebackers coach, reuniting with head coach Urban Meyer.

 Miami (FL)

 On March 4, 2022, Strong was hired by the University of Miami as their co-defensive coordinator and linebackers coach.
 On February 9, 2023, Strong indicated that he would not be returning to Miami after he was passed over for the defensive coordinator position.

 Alabama

 In 2020, Strong was hired as a defensive analyst at the University of Alabama under head coach Nick Saban, following his termination from South Florida.
 As a defensive analyst, Strong helped the Crimson Tide win the 2021 College Football Playoff National Championship.
 On March 1, 2023, the University of Alabama under head coach Nick Saban announced that they had hired Strong as a defensive analyst for the 2023 season.

 Tampa Bay Buccaneers

 On February 5, 2025, the Tampa Bay Buccaneers hired Strong to serve as their defensive line coach.
+On January 8, 2026, Strong was fired by the Buccaneers.

+Memphis

+During the 2026 offseason, Strong was an unofficial consultant to Memphis head coach Charles Huff.